 If you want a travel-branded card with far more robust ways to earn and redeem points and more perks than the JetBlue Card — also with no annual fee — this is the one to consider.

-Earn 30K bonus points when you spend $3,000 in purchases in the first 3 months as a new cardmember.
+Earn 20,000 bonus points when you spend $1,000 in purchases in the first 3 months - that's a $200 cash redemption value as a new cardmember.
 That converts into $300 to spend at the Wells Fargo Go Far® Rewards website for travel, merchandise, gift cards and digital downloads.

-Earn 3X points for eating out and ordering in, 3X points for gas stations, rideshares and transit, and 3X points for travel including flights, hotels, homestays and car rentals.
+Earn 3X points on eating out, ordering in and popular streaming services, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.
 That’s more points and a broader definition of travel than the JetBlue Card.
 Travel includes spending on airlines, car rentals, hotels and home-stays, cruises, gas stations, ride-sharing, railways, parking, taxis and tolls.
 Terms apply.

 You can also redeem points at Go Far® Rewards for:

 - Online auctions for concert tickets, sporting events, merchandise or vacation packages.

 - Travel, including flights, cruises, luxury vacations and unique experiences.

 - Digital downloads of music, games and e-books.